WINKgroup/winkit-ios/README.md

 - Classes:
 	- `WKLog`: contains methods to log info and to avoid print debug info in release mode;
 - Argument passed on launch:
 	- `-WKDebugHttpRequests` pass this argument to show log of http requests made using the `responseJSONToObject` extension.
+Every log has 🌍 as prefix.
+	- `-WKDebugViewControllerDeinit` to print deinit of every `WKViewController`.
+Every log has ⚡️ as prefix.
+It's useful to know if a view controller is successfully deinitialized on closing. **N.B:** This log doesnt' work with vanilla `UIViewController`.

 ## License